Gamemanuel/FtcRobotController/.github/CONTRIBUTING.md

 3. **Code Style**
    - Follow FTC SDK Java conventions.
    - Keep OpMode names descriptive and consistent.
+   - (No Using Peoples names as the name of the function (nicksDrive)
    - Document hardware mappings in comments.

 4. **Testing**